marrlab/HistonesXenopus/README.md

 ## Supplementary Information

-The summary of all model optimizations (rank, delta BIS, BIC, model ID adn potentially the average doubling time) can be found in [HistonesXenopus_results.xlsx](HistonesXenopus_results.xlsx).
+The summary of all model optimizations (rank, delta BIC, BIC, model ID adn potentially the average doubling time) can be found in [HistonesXenopus_results.xlsx](HistonesXenopus_results.xlsx).